How can you reduce the stress that often accompanies family holiday travel? Here are SIX ideas to make your next family trip a superb one.

 It's easy to get excited and overdo it.
 Pace your trip with enough downtime for the family member who tires easiest.

-The last thing you want
+The last thing you want is a tired toddler ruining everyone's time.

 4. Involve Everyone